Does the NIS2 Directive apply to my company?

 3. Reactive action

-Although you should take measures to prevent cyber incidents, of course, an incident may still occur within your organization.
+Although you should take measures to prevent cyber incidents, it is of course still possible for an incident to occur within your organization.
 In that case, you would do well to carefully follow the policies created.
 This is to limit the consequences of the incident as much as possible.
 To this end, it is of course also important that your employees are aware of this policy and know what to do and who to contact in the event of a cyber incident.

 Important or essential enterprise